-Throughout history, literally countless people have disappeared, some without a trace, some leaving behind frightening evidence of the nature of their disappearance and some have disappeared, only to be found again.
+Throughout history, countless people have disappeared.
+Some vanished without a trace, some left behind frightening evidence of the nature of their disappearance, and some have disappeared only to be found again.
 Some of these disappearances go virtually unnoticed.
-There are simply too many missing people for all of them to be recognized by the public.
-However, there are those disappearances that capture the attention of the public for one reason or another.
-Some famous disappearances continue to be discussed years after they occur.
+There are simply too many missing people for all of them to be adequately reported by the news.
+However, some famous disappearances in history are unforgettable and continue to intrigue us in wanting to learn more.

-Famous Disappearances in History #5: The passengers and crew of the Mary Celeste
+Passengers and Crew of the Mary Celeste

 The ship was found in early December with no one on board.
-She was in good enough sailing condition that an experienced crew-like that of the Mary Celeste-would have fixed her up and sailed her just fine.
-That is, if the minimal damage that was discovered even happened before the crew disappeared.
+She was in good enough sailing condition that an experienced crew like that of the Mary Celeste would have fixed her up and sailed her just fine.
+That is if the minimal damage that was discovered even happened before the crew disappeared.
 There were a few tears in her sails, and a lot of water on board, but she was still floating.
 For reasons unknown, two of her pumps had been dismantled.
-Everything of value, including clothing and personal belongings was left in the ship.
+Everything of value, including clothing and personal belongings, was left in the ship.

-Famous Disappearances in History # 4: The Lindbergh Baby
+The Lindbergh Baby

-This is by far the saddest and most disturbing disappearance on our list.
+This is by far the saddest and most disturbing historical disappearance on our list.
 It is also the only disappearance on this list that has been solved.

 On March 1, 1932, national idol and aviator, Charles Lindbergh’s 20-month-old son, Charles Lindbergh Jr., was taken from the family home in New Jersey.
 The kidnapper left a ransom note and his demands were met, but the child was not returned.
 Charles Lindbergh was famous for being the first person to fly solo non-stop across the Atlantic Ocean (he was followed by Amelia Earhart a few years later), among other things.
 Being the internationally known figure that he was, the disappearance of his child developed into a media storm.
 Everyone knew of the child’s disappearance and had seen missing posters and pictures of the beautiful young boy.